 “The Vampires Of Venice” is a pretty strong romp episode that manages to be a simpler story than the chaotic Weeping Angels two-parter that preceded it (a palette cleanser, so to speak), while also still maintaining the momentum of Series 5 so far: keeping the character progression and the unfolding of the series arc chugging along at an enjoyable pace.

-* “The Vampires Of Venice” has one of the most awkward set-ups that you’ll see for any Doctor Who episode.
+* “The Vampires Of Venice” has one of the most awkward set-ups for a Doctor Who episode that you’ll find in the series canon.
 A lot of people would be thrilled to go on a romantic trip to 16th century Venice.
-But going with the fiancée who just tried to cheat on you, and the person she just tried to cheat on you with tends to make things very uncomfortable for everyone involved.
+But I imagine going with the fiancée who just tried to cheat on you, and the person she just tried to cheat on you with would be a very uncomfortable experience for everyone involved.

 * “Venice!
 Venezia!
 La Serenissima!
 Impossible city, preposterous city, founded by refugees running from Attila the Hun.
 It was just a collection of little wooden huts in the middle of the marsh, but became one of the most powerful cities in the world.
 Constantly being invaded, constantly flooding, constantly just beautiful!”